boyohboyamibored/dotfiles/README.md

 ## Dependencies

 The dependencies are the programs listed above (although you don't need to install them).
-You'll also need the following programs because they're in my `zsh/aliasrc` file
+You'll also need the following programs because they're in my dotfiles

 - eza
 - bat
-- yazi
-- yt-dlp
-- python-pyprland
+- python-pyprland for scratchpads
-- waypaper (with swaybg or wayland backend of choice)
+- waypaper (with swaybg or wayland backend of choice) for wallpapers